-1. Each of the Contracting States shall notify to the other the completion of the procedure required by its law for the bringing into force of this Convention.

-2. This Convention shall enter into force on the date of receipt of the later of these notifications and shall thereupon have effect:
+- 1. Each of the Contracting States shall notify to the other the completion of the procedure required by its law for the bringing into force of this Convention. - 2.
+This Convention shall enter into force on the date of receipt of the later of these notifications and shall thereupon have effect:

+(a) in Ireland:

+- (i) as respects income tax, the universal social charge and capital gains tax, for any year of assessment beginning on or after the first day of January in the calendar year next following that in which this Convention enters into force; - (ii) as respects corporation tax, for any financial year beginning on or after the first day of January in the calendar year next following that in which this Convention enters into force:

+(b) in Panama:

-- (a) in Ireland: - (i) as respects income tax, the income levy and capital gains tax, for any year of assessment beginning on or after the first day of January of the year in which this Convention enters into force; - (ii) as respects corporation tax, for any financial year beginning on or after the first day of January of the year in which this Convention enters into force; - (b) in the United Arab Emirates: - (i) in respect of taxes withheld at source, for amounts paid or credited on or after the first day of January of the year in which this Convention enters into force; - (ii) in respect of other taxes, for taxable periods beginning on or after the first day of January of the year in which this Convention enters into force.
+- (i) as respects withholding taxes, on income derived on or after the first day of January in the calendar year next following that in which this Convention enters into force; - (ii) as respects income taxes and other taxes (other than withholding taxes), for any tax year beginning on or after the first day of January in the calendar year next following that in which this Convention enters into force; - (iii) as respects exchange of information under Article 25, any request for information shall be made only in respect of matters arising on or after the first day of January of the calendar year third preceding that in which the Convention enters into force.